benwzj/benwzj.github.io/_drafts/2023-10-12-react-overview.md

 - In Strict Mode, React will call your updater function twice in order to help you find accidental impurities.
 This is development-only behavior and does not affect production.

+## Questions

+- What is render(), How render works.
+- When will execute Function Component's function.